uxthi/uxthi/README.md

 <h1 align='center'> console.log('Hi, i'm Thi!') 💻 </h1>

 <p align='center'>
   I'm a developer and game designer from <b>Rio de Janeiro</b>, currently living in <b>São Paulo</b>!
 In the past few years, I designed textbooks for a MFA in Game Design and created amazing websites and dashboards.
-I'm also a full-time nerd and an experienced blogger with 4 Top Blogs Awards.
+I'm also a full-time nerd and an experienced writer and game designer with 4 Top Blogs Awards.
 Let's create amazing things together! :D
 </p>
 <p align='center'>
   <a href="#"><img src="https://visitor-badge.glitch.me/badge?page_id=juxthi.uxthi"></a>